SNaziruAhmad/BVN-Validator-PHP/README.md

-# Account-Number-Verification-PHP
+# BVN-Validator-PHP
-this is a light project that will gives developer the ability to validate account numbers. the name of account number return when a request sent with the bank code. i'm using paystack in this project.
+i'm S Naziru Ahmad, this is a light project that will gives developer the ability to validate bvn. its a project based on paystack api.

+# Disclaimer
+i will not be held responsible for the misusal of the project. im doing this for educatonal purpose.

-# S Naziru Ahmad
+# Requirements
+create an account with paystack and use your api keys to use this project.